mcdallas/rust-discord-bot/README.md

 You can create an a action to automatically deploy your worker & register your commands on each push to main.

+Create a Cloudflare API token and use the `Edit Cloudflare Workers` template.

-Create a repository secret with your `CF_API_TOKEN` and add the following to your workflow file:
+Then, create a repository secret with your API Token under `CF_API_TOKEN` and add the following inside `.github/workflows/deploy.yml`:

 ``` yaml
 name: Deploy to Cloudflare Workers